shoutem/shoutem.github.io/_posts/1-7-3-ThemeVariables.md

 - **disabled**: Whether admin can set the variable or not.
 Defaults to `false`.

 There is also field `formats`.
 It is used to describe default values and constraints of specific format.
-All the variables of the same format thus _inherits_ values defined in `formats`, but can also override each field with its own value.
+Each variable of the same format thus _inherits_ values defined in `formats`, but can also override each field with its own value.

 #### Color